 - When ready to cook, preheat the oven to 450.

 - Once the salmon is ready, brush off any excess marinade and move to a baking tray lined with parchment paper, a silicone mat, or aluminum foil that is lightly coated with oil.
-Bake, flesh side up, for about 12-15 minutes, until just about done – basically when pressed with your finger the center of the filet should still feel a tiny bit soft.
-If you’re baking the salmon in one piece, it may take a little bit longer than 12-15 minutes.
+Bake, flesh side up, for about 10-15 minutes, until just about done – basically when pressed with your finger the center of the filet should still feel a tiny bit soft.
+If you’re baking the salmon in one piece, it may take a little bit longer than 12-15 minutes, and if your salmon is on the thinner side, it will cook much faster – if it’s less than 3/4 inch thick I would check it after 8-10 minutes.

 - Turn the oven up to broil and brush the salmon with some of the reserved marinade.
 Return to the oven and broil for about 2 or 3 minutes, watching it carefully so it doesn’t burn – just enough to caramelize and finish cooking.